CINAR scandal: Scandal

 The company collapsed in 2000, when an internal audit revealed was invested into Bahamian bank accounts without the board members' approval.
-CINAR had also paid American screenwriters for work while continuing to accept federal grants and tax credits for the production of domestic content, although the names of Canadian citizens (generally non-writers connected to CINAR, including Charest's sister Helene) were credited for their work.
+CINAR had also paid American screenwriters for work while continuing to accept federal grants and tax credits for the production of domestic content, although the names of Canadian citizens (generally non-writers connected to CINAR, including Charest's sister Helene via the alias Erika Alexandre (Eric and Alex are the names of the sons of Micheline Charest and Ronald A. Weinberg)) were credited for their work.

 While criminal charges were not filed, CINAR denied any wrongdoing, choosing instead to pay a settlement to Canadian and Quebec tax authorities of and another to Telefilm Canada, a Canadian federal funding agency.
 The value of CINAR's stock plummeted, and the company was soon delisted.

 There was some speculation that CINAR's CFO Hasanain Panju was the mastermind behind the investment scheme.
 Other individuals believed to have helped with the scheme include John Xanthoudakis of Norshield Investment Group and Lino Matteo of Mount Real Corporation.
 It was alleged that Charest and Weinberg (and later Panju) used CINAR as a personal 'piggy bank' and schemed to transfer funds out from the company to the Bahamas through a series of complicated transactions to their own offshore holding companies.

 In 2001, Charest and Weinberg agreed to pay $1 million each, and were fired from the company's board of directors.